-Mandatory obligation schemes require liable entities (most commonly energy retailers) to meet certain targets in relation to energy efficiency or renewable energy use.
+Mandatory obligation schemes require liable entities (generally energy retailers) to meet certain targets in relation to energy efficiency or renewable energy use.

-The Energy Savings Scheme has replaced GGAS in NSW for energy reduction processes.
+The ESS has replaced GGAS in NSW for energy reduction processes.
 ESS provides financial incentives to to companies who undertake eligible projects that either reduce electricity consumption or improve the efficiency of energy use.

 VEET is a ‘tradeable certificate’ scheme aimed at increasing consumer energy efficiency, reducing emissions, and promoting investment, employment and innovation in energy efficiency industries.

 Accredited installers offer householders and businesses a range of prescribed energy efficiency activities designed to reduce their energy use.
 The installers can convert these to Victorian Energy Efficiency Certificates (VEEC).
 The VEECs are typically sold to large energy retailers in Victoria which are required by law to surrender a certain number each year.